AnotherDevBoy/locust-statistics-sidecar/README.md

 2. Send a PR to `master` branch.
 3. Make sure that all validation steps are passing.
 4. Wait for one of the maintainers (only me for now) to review and merge.

+## Release
+In order to release a new image of Locust Statistics Sidecar, you should:
+1. Open a PR from `master` to `release` branch.
+2. Get it reviewed by one of the maintainers.
+3. Squash + Merge the PR.
+4. Make sure the release notes are relevant.

 ## FAQ
 ### Why did I create this tool?